smmercuri/adele-ring_locally-compact/README.md

 This project requires Lean 4 and mathlib.
 To install Lean follow the instructions [here](https://leanprover-community.github.io/get_started.html).

-After installation of Lean 4, this project can be installed by running `git clone https://github.com/smmercuri/adele-ring_locally-compact.git` and then `cd adele-ring_locally_compact`.
+After installation of Lean 4, this project can be installed by running `git clone https://github.com/smmercuri/adele-ring_locally-compact.git` from a terminal in the location you wish to place this project, and then `cd adele-ring_locally_compact`.
 This will install all branches and version history of the project.
-To obtain the version described in the paper and this branch, follow up with the command `git checkout journal`.
-The project can then be installed by running `lake exe cache get`.
+To obtain the version described in the paper and contained within this branch, follow up with the command `git checkout journal`.
+The project be installed by first running `source ~/.profile` (or `source ~/.bash_profile` depending on the OS) and then running `lake exe cache get`.

 See [this page](https://leanprover-community.github.io/install/project.html) for further details on setting up Lean projects.